frontendweb-pk/books/postgresql/views.md

 In PostgreSQL views are `virtual` tables that represent data of the underlying tables.

-A views is a named query stored in a `PostgreSQL database server`.
+A view is a named query stored in a `PostgreSQL database server`.

-A view is defined based on `one` and `more` tables wich are known as `base table`, and the query that defines the view is referred to as a defining query.
+A view is defined based on `one` and `more` tables which are known as `base tables`, and the query that defines the view is referred to as a defining query.

-After creating view you can query data from it as you would from a regular table.
+After creating a view you can query data from it as you would from a regular table.

-`Behind the schenes:`
+`Behind the scenes:`

-PostgreSQL will rewrite the query against the view and its defining qeury, executing it to retrieve data from the base tables.
+PostgreSQL will rewrite the query against the view and its defining query, executing it to retrieve data from the base tables.

 - A view is a virtual table that doesn't store data (except materialized view).
 - It is a saved SQL query that defines a result set.